 Issuing revenue bonds and notes

-DDA meetings are held on the third Thursday of each month at 6:00 p.m. at City Hall in the 2nd floor conference room.
+DDA meetings are held on the second Thursday of each month at 6:00 p.m. at City Hall in the 2nd floor conference room.

 DDA is a seven-member board serving four-year terms with one board member serving as the council representative/liaison.
 Directors shall be either a taxpayer residing in the City or an owner or operator of a business located within the downtown development geographic area or a taxpayer residing in the county.